-ARDITEX NA is a hydration product, and ARDEX K120, K125, K220 and K275 are standard cured materials which initially dry, and then cure more slowly, especially in cold and wet weather (10-15°C).
+ARDEX K60 ARDITEX is a hydration product, and ARDEX K65, ARDEX K125 and ARDEX K275 are standard cured materials which initially dry, and then cure more slowly, especially in cold and wet weather (10-15°C).
 The recommended curing time for these products is a minimum four (4) days.
 These products should not be applied below 10°C.

-Do not apply any smoothing cements when the temperature will fall below 5°C during the drying-cure period as the cure will be severely retarded, or maybe permanently compromised.
+Do not apply any smoothing cements when the temperature falls below 5°C during the drying-cure period, as the cure will be severely retarded, or maybe permanently compromised.

-Allow tiled installations to cure for a minimum of 7 days before turning on the heating.
+Allow tiled installations to cure for at least 7 days before turning on the heating.